 By Rachel Alexander

 Disclaimer: We cannot respond to every email, because we already receive hundreds regularly on this subject, but we do read them all.
 Although this guide is geared to fathers, who are usually the most disadvantaged here, it can also be used to some extent by mothers who have been disadvantaged by the system or who are just looking for some guidance.
 This guide is based on mostly anecdotal evidence from attorneys and others who have gone through the family court system, and should not be construed as legal advice.
-(Reprinted from 2006)
+(Reprinted from 2006).
+If you are a family law attorney or organization interested in advertising on this page, please contact us.

 “The love of money is the root of all evil”